Kilonova-Catcher/KNC-Manual/doc/Recc_Software.md

-## Reccomended Software by KNC Members: Preprocessing astronomical images with Prism V11 software (Marc Serrau's Workflow)
+## Recommended Software by KNC Members: Preprocessing astronomical images with Prism V11 software (Marc Serrau’s Workflow)

-Astronomical images directly obtained with a numerical camera are always affected by defects due to the optics and the electronic of camera.
+Astronomical images directly obtained with a numerical camera are always affected by defects due to the optics and the electronics of the camera.

 Below, for instance, a rough image obtained after a 300s exposure.
 You can see several effects like shadows, vignetting, very bright pixels alone.
 Several effects like satellites tracks or cosmic rays signatures, defects in the sensor (bad column for instance) or blooming due to saturation in CCD sensor cannot be removed automatically.